 You do not have to pay FSCS fees either, or worry about solvency margins.

-The FCA has put the AR model in the spotlight of late, with its 2016 Thematic Review of Principals and their appointed representatives in the general insurance sector.
+The FCA has put the AR model in the spotlight, since its 2016 Thematic Review of Principals and their Appointed Representatives in the general insurance sector.